OmkarMandlik2704/NHAI_Road_Accident_Cause_Analysis/README.md

 3. Why It Matters
 By identifying accident-prone zones and key risk factors, this project helps:
- 1. Improve highway safety regulations.
- 2. Optimize policing and traffic enforcement.
- 3. Enhance emergency response strategies.
+ i.
+Improve highway safety regulations. ii.
+Optimize policing and traffic enforcement. iii.
+Enhance emergency response strategies.

 This analysis aims to contribute to safer roads by providing data-driven insights for policymakers, traffic authorities, and road safety organizations.